Inguinal Hernia - Treatment Overview

 thinking about having hernia surgery, ask the surgeon how many of these surgeries he or

-she has performed and about his or her recurrence rates.
-Recurrence rates tend
+she has done and about his or her recurrence rates.
+Recurrence rates for adults tend

 to be higher for surgeries that do not use mesh (a synthetic patch).